SolidLabResearch/aggregator-description-demo/README.md

 # Service Description of the Aggregator.

 The repository is used to demonstrate the description of the aggregator service.
 The service is described using the [Function Ontology](https://fno.io/spec/).
-The description in then used to trace back the original events employed to generate the aggregation event.
+The description is then used to trace back the original events employed to generate the aggregation event.

 ### Prerequisites